"A FINN-ANCIAL SUCCESS STORY

 "COWRA MATERNAL PROGENY TEST

-differences between both paternal and maternal sires.
-The results of the
+qualitative differences between both paternal and maternal sires.
+The results

 Preliminary results are available for the first-cross progeny of the maternal